logicuniverse/manifesto/README.md

 ---

-## XII.
-Inspiration & Scientific Roots: The Physics of Logic
+## X. Inspiration & Scientific Roots: The Physics of Logic

 > **_Logic, finally engineered by an Electronic Engineer._**
 > _Because software was always meant to be a circuit manifested in time._